m4rtyr/MyCourses/AlgorithmsII/notes/week1.md

 * Visit all Vertices that are adjacent to it.
 * Stop if graph is completely visited or destination vertex found.

+**Prove: DFS marks all vertices connected to a source in time proportional to the sum of their degrees.**

+*Proof*:

+Suppose we start at source vertex $s$.
+From there, the algorithm marks $s$ and its neighbors.
+Now, assume there's some unmarked vertex $w$ that $s$ is connected to.
+Since $s$ itself is marked, any path from $s$ to $w$ must have at least one edge from the set of marked vertices to the set of unmarked vertices, say $v \text{-}x$.
+However, this path cannot exist, since if $v$ was marked by the algorithm, $x$ and all connected, unmarked vertices would be marked, too.
+By *reductio ad absurdum* the algorithm does mark all vertices starting from $s$.
+The time bound follows from the fact that the algorithm must check each vertex's neighbors and whether they're marked.

+#### Finding Paths

+Computing the path from $s$ to $v$ involves using Depth First Search and storing the path in a queue.